Sanism

-Mentalism may cause multiple harms through a combination of social inequalities, insults, indignities, and overt discrimination.
+Sanism may cause harm through a combination of social inequalities, insults, indignities, and overt discrimination.
 Some examples of these include refusal of service and the denial of human rights.

-Mentalism does not only describe how individuals are treated by the general public.
+Sanism does not only describe how individuals are treated by the general public.
 The concept also encapsulates how individuals are treated by mental health professionals, the legal system and other institutions.

 The term "sanism" was coined by Morton Birnbaum, a physician, lawyer, and mental health advocate.
-Judi Chamberlain coined the term "mentalism" in a chapter of the book Women Look at Psychiatry.
+Judi Chamberlin coined the term "mentalism" in a chapter of the book Women Look at Psychiatry.

 Definition

-The terms mentalism, from "mental", and sanism, from "sane", have become established in some contexts, though concepts such as social stigma, and in some cases ableism, may be used in similar but not identical ways.While mentalism and sanism are used interchangeably, sanism is becoming predominant in certain circles, such as academics, those who identify as mad and mad advocates and in a socio-political context where sanism is gaining ground as a movement.
+The terms "mentalism", from "mental", and "sanism", from "sane", have become established in some contexts, although concepts, such as social stigma, and, in some cases, ableism may be used in similar but not identical ways.
+While "mentalism" and "sanism" are used interchangeably, "sanism" is becoming predominant in certain circles, such as academics.
+Those who identify as mad, mad advocates, and in a socio-political context where sanism is gaining ground as a movement.
 The movement of sanism is an act of resistance among those who identify as mad, consumer survivors, and mental health advocates.
 In academia evidence of this movement can be found in the number of recent publications about sanism and social work practice.